ansilove/AnsiLove.framework/README.md

 - `topaz500` (Original Topaz Kickstart 1.x version)
 - `topaz500+` (Modified Topaz Kickstart 1.x version)

-If you don't set a `font` object either passing `nil` or an empty string to ALAnsiGenerator, the AnsiLove.framework will generate the PNG with `80x25`, which is the default DOS font.
+If you don't set a `font` object either passing `nil` or an empty string to ALAnsiGenerator, AnsiLove.framework will generate images using `80x25`, which is the default DOS font.

 ## (NSString *)bits